Brian Kidd: 1984–2008

 In 1984, Kidd began his coaching career at Barrow.
-He briefly managed Preston North End for several games in 1986.
+He briefly managed Preston North End for several games in 1986 before resigning on the eve of a game against Southend United.
 Kidd then became involved in coaching young players before being brought back to Manchester United as a youth team coach by Alex Ferguson in 1988.
-Over the next three years Kidd helped to bring through a host of talented players like Ryan Giggs and Darren Ferguson.
+Over the next three years Kidd helped to bring through a host of talented players like Ryan Giggs, David Beckham, Paul Scholes, Gary Neville and others in the Class of '92.
 When Ferguson's assistant Archie Knox moved to a similar capacity at Rangers in the summer of 1991, Kidd was promoted to the role of assistant manager.
 He helped Ferguson guide United to a Football League Cup win in 1992, the Premier League title in 1993, the double in 1994 and again in 1996, as well as another Premier League title in 1997.

 Kidd left United to take charge at Blackburn Rovers in December 1998, replacing Roy Hodgson who had been sacked after Blackburn's poor start to the season left them in the relegation zone.
 Despite Kidd having a promising start with Rovers, which saw him voted Premier League Manager of the Month and having also spent nearly £20 million on new players in his first four months in charge he was unable to save them from being relegated from the Premier League (just four years after being champions) and Kidd was dismissed on 3 November 1999 with Rovers standing 19th in Division One.